The Casley-Smith method is a non-invasive means of treating lymphoedema known as Complex Physical Therapy.

 Dr John and Dr Judith Casley-Smith developed the Casley-Smith method.

-You can read about the Casley-Smith method here.
+You can read more about the legacy of the Casley-Smith’s here.

 What does complex physical therapy mean?

 Complex physical therapy was designed with patients that had a compromised lymphatic system in mind.
 “Decongesting” or “undamming” the tissues is the aim.
 It can be used on patients that have an intact lymphatic system as well as those that have a compromised system (e.g. when lymph nodes are removed or missing.)

 “Complex physical therapy” (or CPT) means a group of therapies that are used.